What to visit in Marrakech Koutoubia Mosque

 Most points of interest in Marrakech are located in the medina, where there are hardly any cars.
 So, the easiest way of transport between the various places is on foot, as there is no major public transport to use.

 But bargaining doesn’t stop at the small shops inside the medina.
-If you are considering using the city’s taxis, I strongly recommend that you find out the basic fares for the route you intend to take, because even in taxis you have to haggle.
+If you are considering using the city’s taxis, find out the basic fares for the route you intend to take, because even in taxis you have to haggle.

 In fact, the advice to research the “normal” price of products/services in advance can be useful for anything you are thinking of buying in Marrakech.